AnelMusic/anelmusic.github.io/posts/small-agents.md

 Larger models push the failure boundary outward.
 They can remember more, infer more, and recover from messier context for longer.
 But they do not remove the boundary.
 Eventually, even strong models benefit from the same boring machinery: explicit state, constrained actions, verification, failure memory, and clean control flow.
 Small models simply make the need for that machinery impossible to ignore.

-## The Real Trick
+## The Real Trick In A Nutshell

-Everything above is an instance of one principle.
+Everything above is an instance of one principle:

-Move responsibility out of the model.
-Not because the model is bad, because the model is optimized for local plausibility, and local plausibility is not the same thing as trajectory correctness.
+**Move responsibility out of the model.
+Not because the model is bad, because the model is optimized for local plausibility, and local plausibility is not the same thing as trajectory correctness.**

-Do not ask the model to remember the plan.
+- Do not ask the model to remember the plan.
 Store the plan.

-Do not ask it to notice repeated tools.
+- Do not ask it to notice repeated tools.
 Count them.

-Do not ask it to know whether it is done.
+- Do not ask it to know whether it is done.
 Check completion.

-Do not ask it to preserve constraints across thirty turns.
+- Do not ask it to preserve constraints across thirty turns.
 Re-inject the active constraints every turn.

-Do not ask it to avoid side effects.
+- Do not ask it to avoid side effects.
 Gate side effects.

-Do not ask it to recover from every error.
+- Do not ask it to recover from every error.
 Store failed strategies and route differently.

-Do not ask it to read a giant transcript.
+- Do not ask it to read a giant transcript.
 Compile a clean context.

-Do not ask it to distinguish facts from assumptions.
+- Do not ask it to distinguish facts from assumptions.
 Separate them in state.

 The model is good at one local semantic decision.
 The system is built as a machine that repeatedly converts global messy reality into one local semantic decision.
 Each call is a short question with a small answer space, clean context, and no accumulated drift.

 That is most of the game.
-Not only bigger models.
-Not only better prompts.
-Not only longer contexts.

 A boring loop around a clean state machine, with a small model doing the one thing it is reliably good at.
 Build that, and small models become far more useful than they look in naive agent loops.

+### Final Note:

+This field is new to all of us.
+Don't let it intimidate you, and don't let anyone's opinionated takes (including mine) pressure you into a particular shape.
+Try things yourself, see what others are doing, let it inspire you.
+There is no established playbook yet, and honestly, none of us really has a clue.
+We're all just figuring it out as we go.